Beating the Harmonic lower bound for online bin packing: The framework

-In particular, no bin which contains a provisionally colored item is a mixed bin.
-The following important invariant generalizes a result for {\SuperH} (which is not formally proved in Seiden~\cite{Seiden02}, but is quite easy to see for that algorithm).
+In particular, no bin which contains an uncolored item is a mixed bin.
+The following important invariant generalizes a result for {\SuperH} (which is easy to see for that algorithm).

-\begin{invariant} If there exists an unmixed red bin in some group $(?,j)$, then for any type $i$ such that $\needs(j)\le \leaves(i)$, there is no bin with a bonus item of type $i$ and no unmixed bin in group $(i,?)$. \end{invariant} \begin{proof} The fact that there exists no unmixed bin with a blue item of type $i$ follows from line \ref{pack:compatible} of \Pack.
-As long as an unmixed red bin in some group $(?,j)$ exists, no unmixed blue bin in any group $(i,?)$ for which $\needs(j)\le \leaves(i)$ can be opened and vice versa.
+\begin{invariant} If there exists an unmixed bin with red items of type $j$, then for any type $i$ such that $\needs(j)\le \leaves(i)$, there is no bin with a bonus item of type $i$ and no unmixed bin with blue items of type $i$. \end{invariant} \begin{proof} As long as an unmixed red bin with items of some type $j$ exists, no unmixed blue bin with items of type $i$ for which $\needs(j)\le \leaves(i)$ can be opened and vice versa (line \ref{pack:compatible} of \Pack).

-For the bonus items, we give a proof by contradiction.
-Assume that a pair of such bins does exist.
-Either the bonus item $p$ or the first item in the group $(?,j)$ bin (call it $q$) must have arrived first.
-Assume it is $p$.
-Consider the point in time where $q$ arrived.
-After deciding that $q$ should be colored red in line \ref{eh:centralif} of \EHarm, we would have found that the second part of the condition in line \ref{eh:fixbonus} of {\EHarm} is true, and as a consequence would have made $p$ no longer be bonus, a contradiction to our assumption.
+Now assume for a contradiction that there is an unmixed red bin with red items of type $j$ (denote the first item in this bin by $\f$) and a bin with a bonus item $\mathfrak b$ of type $i$.
+Assume $\mathfrak b$ arrived before $\f$.
+Consider the point in time where $\f$ arrived.
+After deciding that $\f$ should be colored red in line \ref{eh:centralif} of \EHarm, we would have found that the second part of the condition in line \ref{eh:fixbonus} of {\EHarm} is true, and as a consequence would have made $\mathfrak b$ no longer be bonus, a contradiction to our assumption.

-Now assume that $q$ arrived before $p$.
-In this case, either $q$ or the large item $q'$ that is packed with $p$ arrived first.
-(Note that $p$ definitely arrived after $q'$, or it would not have been made bonus.)
-Now $s(q')<2/3$ since $q'$ was packed with the medium item $p$.
-But $1/3> \redspace_{\leaves(i)}\ge \redspace_{\needs(j)}$ by Property \ref{prop:2} and the assumption of the lemma.
-Hence, regardless of which item among $q$ and $q'$ arrived first, the algorithm does not pack them in different unmixed bins; the second arriving item would be packed at the latest by line \ref{pack:compatible} of {\Pack}. \end{proof}
+Now assume that $\f$ arrived before $\mathfrak b$.
+In this case, either $\f$ or the large item $\mathfrak L$ that is packed with $\mathfrak b$ arrived first.
+(Note that $\mathfrak b$ definitely arrived after $\mathfrak L$, or it would not have been made bonus.)
+Now $s(\mathfrak L)<2/3$ since $\mathfrak L$ was packed with the medium item $\mathfrak b$.
+But $1/3> \redspace_{\leaves(i)}\ge \redspace_{\needs(j)}$ by Property \ref{prop:redspace} and the assumption of the lemma.
+Hence, regardless of which item among $\f$ and $\mathfrak L$ arrived first, the algorithm does not pack them in different unmixed bins; the second arriving item would be packed at the latest by line \ref{pack:compatible} of {\Pack}. \end{proof}